nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The study session consists of 4 main components:

-- Parser class
+- TimerParser class
 - StudyCommand class
 - TimerLogic class
 - Timer class

-The `Parser` component
+The `TimerParser` component
 - Parses user inputs in the main session and the study session
 - Ensures the input adheres to the allowed command inputs, i.e. program will ask the user to key in a new input if it does not recognise the inputs given.